blocto/blocto-integration/README.md

 If user is on Ethereum network, the provider will be injected at `window.bloctoProvider` and `window.ethereum`.

+### Sign Message
+The api to call signing message is not different with other private key based wallets.
+The only difference is that the return value contains multiple signatures because Blocto is a smart contract based wallet.
+Therefore, please follow [EIP-1654](https://github.com/ethereum/EIPs/issues/1654) to verify the signature.
+There are some open-source implementations of EIP-1654 signature verification: [go](https://github.com/dapperlabs/dappauth) [js](https://github.com/dapperlabs/dappauth.js).

+### Send Transaction
+You don't need to change anything.
+If it works with MetaMask, it will also work on Blocto.

 ## Deep Linking

 ### Open Blocto dapp browser with a url and blockchain network